tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 <a name="tia-portal-versions"></a>
 ## TIA Portal version

-The Add-In is designed to run on TIA Portal V19, but it can be adapted to run on TIA Portal version V17 and V18.
+The Add-In is designed to run on TIA Portal V20, but it can be adapted to run on TIA Portal version V17, V18 and V19.
 To do so:
 - Update the references of the project **AddinOpcUaInterface**.
-Use the Openness DLL file "Siemens.Engineering.Addin" from TIA Portal versions V17 or V18 as your reference source.
+Use the Openness DLL file "Siemens.Engineering.Addin" from TIA Portal versions V17, V18 or V19 as your reference source.

     **NOTE**: Openness has backward compatibility.
-This means that an Add-In built with the DLL files from TIA Portal V17 can also run on TIA Portal V18, V19 and future versions.
+This means that an Add-In built with the DLL files from TIA Portal V17 can also run on TIA Portal V18, V19 and V20.
 - Change the post-build event command to:
     ```
     copy "$(ProjectDir)AddInPublisherConfig.xml" "$(TargetDir)AddInPublisherConfig.xml" /Y
-    "C:\Program Files\Siemens\Automation\Portal V1X\PublicAPI\V1X.AddIn\Siemens.Engineering.AddIn.Publisher.exe" -f "$(TargetDir)AddInPublisherConfig.xml" -l "$(TargetDir)PostBuildLog.txt" -v -c -o "C:\Program Files\Siemens\Automation\Portal V1X\AddIns\OpcUa-UserModelledInterface.addin"
+    "C:\Program Files\Siemens\Automation\Portal VXX\PublicAPI\VXX.AddIn\Siemens.Engineering.AddIn.Publisher.exe" -f "$(TargetDir)AddInPublisherConfig.xml" -l "$(TargetDir)PostBuildLog.txt" -v -c -o "C:\Program Files\Siemens\Automation\Portal VXX\AddIns\OpcUa-UserModelledInterface.addin"
     ```
-    **NOTE**: Replace the placeholder "Portal V1X" with the specific version of TIA Portal installed on your machine.
-For example, if TIA Portal V18 is installed, replace "Portal V1X" with "Portal V18".
-Similarly, update "V1X.AddIn" to match the version of the Openness DLL files selected in the previous step.
-If the selected DLL files are those from TIA Portal V17, change "V1X.AddIn" to "V17.AddIn".
+    **NOTE**: Replace the placeholder "Portal VXX" with the specific version of TIA Portal installed on your machine.
+For example, if TIA Portal V18 is installed, replace "Portal VXX" with "Portal V18".
+Similarly, update "VXX.AddIn" to match the version of the Openness DLL files selected in the previous step.
+If the selected DLL files are those from TIA Portal V17, change "VXX.AddIn" to "V17.AddIn".

 - Replace the content in the **AddInPublisherConfig.xml** file.

     For TIA V19:

         <PackageConfiguration xmlns="http://www.siemens.com/automation/Openness/AddIn/Publisher/V19">
-            <Author>&lt;SIEMENS AG - DI FA S SUP SPH COM&gt;</Author>
+            <Author>SIEMENS - SIMATIC Systems Support</Author>
             <AddInVersion>V19</AddInVersion>
             <Description>Automatically create user modelled interfaces for OPC UA servers.</Description>
             <DisplayInMultiuser />